rharp/DrupalGovCon2018/apps/v1/README.md

 # Version 1
-In this version we have created a basic React application as a starting point to begin your project.
-Make sure you have the [Prerequisites](../../README.md) before continuing with this step.
+In this version, we have created a basic React application as a starting point to begin your project.
+Make sure you have the [prerequisites](../../README.md) before continuing with this step.

 ## How Was This Version Created?

 ### 1. Install React and ReactDom
-Before we get started we need to install some base packages with npm to create the react application
+Before we get started, we need to install some base packages with npm to create the React application.

      npm install --save react react-dom

-   * **React:** gives us access to all the react functionality including things such as JSX which is xml style syntax inside of js.
+   * **React:** Gives us access to all the React functionality including JSX.
+JSX is XML style syntax inside of JS.
-   * **React-dom:** Used with react applications to create Virtual Dom which it makes changes against to avoid multiple queries against the actual DOM.
-Compares changes vs what the Virtual dom originally got from the dom then updates the dom based on that.
+   * **React-dom:** Used with React applications, it creates and then changes Virtual DOM to avoid multiple queries against the actual DOM.
+It also compares changes against what the Virtual DOM originally replicated from the DOM; it then updates the DOM based on these comparisons.

 ### 2. Create index.html
-This will act as the markup the page will display by default.
-We are including bootstrap css for some base styling.
+This will act as the markup, in which the page will display by default.
+We are including Bootstrap CSS for some base styling.

 **Note:** The div with the id of "app" will be targeted later to render the application inside of.